Oluwayemi1175/LITA-CAPSTONE-PROJECT/README.md

 6. Find the top 5 customers by total purchase amount.
 7. Calculate the percentage of total sales contributed by each region.
 8. Identify products with no sales in the last quarter.

+### For PowerHouse Hub CustomerData
+1. Retrieve the total number of customers from each region.
+2. Find the most popular subscription type by the number of customers.
+3. Find customers who canceled their subscriptions within 6 months.
+4. Calculate the average subscription duration for all customers.
+5. Find customers with subscriptions longer than 12 months.
+6. Calculate total revenue by subscription type.
+7. Find the top 3 regions by subscription cancellations.
+8. Find the total number of active and canceled subscriptions.

+### Data Analysis
+This is where we include some basic lines of code/queries or even some of the DAX expressions used during the analysis;

+### PowerHouse Hub SalesData
+Below is the pivot tables used to summarizes;
+- Total sales by product
+- Total sales by region
+- Total sales by month
+- Average of total sales by product
+- Average of total sales by region
+- Percentage of total sales by product
+- Percentage of total sales by region
+- Total quantity by product
+- Total quantity by region
+- Percentage of total quantity by product
+- Percentage of total quantity by region